Celebrate Mom, Celebrate Life:

 Finally, I placed this sign on the blank wall above the chair and next to the window to present to people, that they are welcome to communicate whatever it is on their mind, even if it’s negative.
 If it’s a blessing, then we should relish the good times and remember the event marked by the special additions on the porch to cozy up and relate for the benefit of the relationship of each other.

 My idea of a perfect Mother’s Day celebration is about creating an atmosphere that stimulates memories and inspires gratitude for life’s special moments.
-Teatime in my mom-inspired front porch can do just that.
+Teatime in my mom-inspired spring porch decorations can do just that.